- Interned at: Diplomatic Language Services (DLS)

 During my time in the Washington Program, I had the chance to work as a Business Development Intern at Diplomatic Language Services.
 Here, I worked directly under the Executive Vice President and CEO of the large government contracting agency.
 My job was to reach out to professional employment organizations in an effort to expand the company's reach by placing language instructors abroad in Africa and Europe.
-In addition to this, I conducted research on company competitors and even aided in gathering materials for French language curriculum development.
+In addition to this, I conducted research on company competitors and even aided in gathering materials for French-language curriculum development.

 Has your career or life goal changed as a result of your internship?
 If so, how?

-This Internship reshaped the vision I had for my future career because it expanded the breath of opportunities I could explore with a degree in international relations.
+This Internship reshaped the vision I had for my future career because it expanded the breadth of opportunities I could explore with a degree in international relations.
 It taught me that I could explore even more possibilities in my field of work outside of just government agency jobs.
 By working with a government contractor, I could still contribute to improving and better connecting the world around me.
 This leaves my door open to different options that will keep me from feeling assigned to just one single path.
-I now feel more open minded to what I could be doing in the future as a young professional.
+I now feel more open-minded to what I could be doing in the future as a young professional.
 DLS's friendly and inviting work environment has also encouraged me to return to DLS in the future.

 Share an exciting memory from your internship experience.

-Through the experience I gathered in my internship, and my time living in DC, I took the time to tackle the question of what I'd like to do after graduating next year.
+Through the experience, I gathered in my internship, and my time living in DC, I took the time to tackle the question of what I'd like to do after graduating next year.
 One option I began to consider was joining the Peace Corps.
 By talking to various colleagues at DLS I discovered that one of my co-workers had actually volunteered for the Peace Corps in the past.
 Because of this connection, I was able to actually sit down with someone who had gone through it and asked them insightful questions about their personal experience.
 This lead to my decision to apply for the Peace Corps after graduation and provide developmental aid abroad.
-This was completely unexpected because I had no idea I actually wanted to commit until I had the chance to hear a first hand account from a past volunteer in my office.
+This was completely unexpected because I had no idea I actually wanted to commit until I had the chance to hear a first-hand account from a past volunteer in my office.